tencentyun/scfcli/docs_en/本地调试(native invoke).md

 ## Dependent component

-Local debugging native does not need to rely on Docker and ensure that the Node.js environment is already installed on the system.
+Native debugging does not need to rely on Docker, just ensure that the environment is already installed on the system.
 The current native command only supports Node.js and Python runtime.
 To ensure consistent deployment of the cloud and the local version, it is recommended that the local version of the runtime and the cloud version be the same.
 For example, if you are using Node.js 6.10 in the cloud, this machine is also recommended to install Node.js 6.x.

 ## Debug command